 In turn, this will produce a distinct sound.
 Cowbells are not used throughout a song, but it is often played at specific parts to make the tone stand out.
+In having such an incredibly distinct sound, music producers will often ask for more cowbell.
 You can usually hear the cowbell in funky music songs during the end or at certain climactic parts.

 Another underrated percussion instrument is the Xylophone.
 The Xylophone is often made of different wood bars, each corresponding to a specific pitch and tone when hit.